-The Naperville Police Department has combined "tried and true" radio technology with specially-trained response team members to build an effective, life-saving program to locate missing persons with communication or other difficulties.
-Called Fastrack, this program has proven itself nationally to be reliable, responsive, practical and affordable.
+The Naperville Police Department has combined "tried and true" radio technology with specially-trained response team members to build an effective, life-saving program to locate high risk persons who have a history of wandering.
+Called Fastrack, this program uses Care Trak International equipment and has proven itself to be reliable, responsive, practical and affordable.

 Fastrack emphasizes relationships between the search team members and the people who wander before the need may arise for a rescue.
-Team members conduct home visits to maintain equipment and support the client's family and are trained, not only in the use of the tracking equipment, but also in techniques used in communicating with disoriented persons.
+Team members conduct bi-monthly visits to maintain equipment and support the client's family.
+Our team is trained not only in the use of the tracking equipment but also in techniques used in communicating with disoriented persons.
 Fastrack team members are skilled in how to approach, gain trust and comfort a person who has wandered.

 Those who are eligible for the Fastrack Program are: